How to Notarize Documents: Step-by-Step Guide for Legal Validation

 What should I avoid during the notarization process?

-Avoid incomplete forms, incorrect identification, and selecting the wrong type of notarization.
-These mistakes can invalidate the notarization.
+Avoid incomplete forms, incorrect identification, and selecting the wrong type of notarization, as these mistakes can invalidate the notarization.

 Can errors during notarization invalidate documents?